UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

 .. example:: Type-along!

    After doing the job settings further up, let us try running an example.
 We will use the example ``add2.m`` which adds two numbers.
 I just used 1 and 2, but you can pick any numbers you want.
+You can find the ``add2.m`` script in the exercises/matlab directory or you can 'download it <https://raw.githubusercontent.com/UPPMAX/R-python-julia-matlab-HPC/refs/heads/main/exercises/matlab/add2.m>'_ from here.

    .. code-block::